jamesseanwright/ron-swanson-quotes/README.md

 Returns a random quote in this format:
 ```
 [
-	{ "quote": "Capitalism: God’s way of determining who is smart and who is poor." }
+	{ quote: "Capitalism: God’s way of determining who is smart and who is poor." }
 ]
 ```